The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 The more you beat ’em the better they be”

 Historically, battered women have been victimised and ignored not just by their parents but also by the uncaring judiciary.
-In lack of a just legal system, a battered woman can be punished thrice; once for enduring an abusive relationship; second for using self-defence itself (as there lacks adequate feminist legal representation while determining the essentials of self-defence, as have been further described below); third by being excluded from rights like inheritance, pension, joint-tenancy rights, etc., as killers (charged of murder or homicide) are not allowed to enjoy such rights.
-(Such layers of punishment can be seen in case of Nepal as well, which has been explained below).
+In lack of a just legal system, a battered woman (who kill their abuser) can be punished thrice; once for enduring an abusive relationship; second for using self-defence itself (as there lacks adequate feminist legal representation while determining the essentials of self-defence, as have been further described below at 4.); third by being excluded from rights like inheritance, pension, joint-tenancy rights, etc., as killers (charged of murder or homicide) are not allowed to enjoy such rights.
+(Such layers of punishment can be seen in case of Nepal as well, which has been explained below.
+See, the text at citation 38).
 Conservative panels of judges have been found to comply with the traditional notion of self-defence which severely limits the defence available to a battered woman.
-Given the need of expert testimony (further explained below) in cases involving BWS, its admissibility should not be limited because of whims of the presiding judge – a problem that can be witnessed in Nepal.
+Further, given the need of expert testimony (further explained below at 5.) in cases involving BWS, its admissibility should not be limited because of whims of the presiding judge – a problem that can be witnessed in Nepal.

 (While BWS has been pleaded in cases like child custody disputes, marital dissolution, etc., this article deals with battered women who kill.
 While there have also been suggestions for the use of the defence of duress, this article will solely focus on the defence of self-defence as it reflects the practice in the courts.
 Further, there appears to be a lot of debate on the terminology used itself, as it is said to be misleading.
 However, given the large acceptance of BWS in courts and in scientific studies, the article shall only deal with BWS and its application, but will however throw a light on some of the short-comings.)